-When a reader emailed me with a question about boys’ attitudes, I was actually excited to be able to address this topic because it gives me the opportunity to share with all of you wisdom that was passed on to me many years ago.
+It seems like a natural fact of parenting that boys between the ages of 9 and 13 have an attitude.
+When a reader emailed me with a question about parenting and discipling attitudes in boys, I was actually excited to be able to address this topic because it gives me the opportunity to share with all of you parenting wisdom that was passed on to me many years ago.

 Here is the email…